fixiabis/GridBoard/README.md

 ### Get Grid By Use GridDirection

-support common direction
+common direction provided

 F: forward of grid
 B: backward of grid
-R: right of grid
+R: rightward of grid
-L: left of grid
+L: leftward of grid

 Format(HEX): 0xFBLR, 0x5000 means forward 5 units of grid